What is Core and Satellite Investing?

-The reason large-cap index funds work well as core holdings is because information about large companies, such as Wal-mart, GE, Exxon and Microsoft, is so readily available to the public that it is extremely difficult for investors to consistently out-perform the market, especially over long periods of time.
-In other words, if even the pros have a difficult time beating the S&P 500, why should you do any better?
-You can learn more about this concept and the reasoning for using index funds by reading about the Efficient Markets Hypothesis(EMH).
+The reason large-cap index funds work well as core holdings is because information about large companies, such as Apple, Wal-mart and Microsoft, is so readily available to the public that it is extremely difficult for investors to gain an advantage on other investors, thereby consistently out-performing the market averages, especially over long periods of time.

 Add the Satellites